Cywus98213/budgetBuddy/README.md

 ## Known Issues

+- The summary for the account every months and pdf functioin for user account summary not yet implement.
+- The cron jobs for income plan check still work in progress.
 - The application may not be optimized for performance and may have some slow loading times or other performance issues.
 - There may be some bugs or errors that have not yet been identified or fixed.
-- As this is my first full-stack project, there is likely room for improvement in terms of best practices, coding standards, and overall quality of the code.
+- There is likely room for improvement in terms of best practices, coding standards, and overall quality of the code.

 Please feel free to report any issues or bugs that you encounter while using the application.